How do solar thermal panels work?

 The collector is the main component of a solar thermal system and would in most cases be installed on the roof of the property.
 The collector contains specially coated reinforced glass pipes to capture the radiation emitted from the sun, which can then be transferred into heat.
 The pipes themselves will be embedded in an insulated container to prevent heat energy being lost.
 The heat transfer fluid in the pipes will include eco-friendly antifreeze and will circulate through the collector and hot water tank.

 In terms of the hot water tanks, there are two kinds that would be in operation.
 The first is used for heating drinking water and would normally consist of a steel tank filled with drinking water and a heat exchanger.
 The second would be a combination tank which would supply both drinking water and hot water to the heating system.
 The tank that incorporates the duel system would in fact have two smaller tanks inside to keep the water separated for the different tasks.
 There would also be two heat exchangers which would connect to the collectors and the boiler.
-The solar thermal system would be connected to the lower exchanger and the boiler to the above exchanger.
+The solar water heating system would be connected to the lower exchanger and the boiler to the above exchanger.

 The whole system can be operated from a solar thermal controller which can be automated.
 When the temperature at the collectors rises to a specific temperature above the temperature in the storage tank, the controller will automatically switch on the pump and the transfer fluid heated in the collector will be sent to the hot water tank.
 A typical collector storage tank can hold up to 30 gallons per person.